jaxonyue/DE-Group-Project/README.md

 Team: Jaxon Yue, Haochong(Harry) Xia, Vivian Zhang, Eve

 ## Overview
 We use python to build this Flask app in `app.py`.
-This app provide the diagnosis of the wages change of 38 countries, which includes a data pipeline,a load testing with 10000 request per second, data engineering, and CI/CD integrations.
+This app provide the diagnosis of the World Bank Average Wages growth of 38 countries, which includes a data pipeline,a load testing with 10000 request per second, data engineering, and CI/CD integrations.

 The Overall Archetecture of our final project is shown as below: